galaxyproject/training-material/topics/galaxy-project/tutorials/stories/tutorial.md

 logo: "Galrollup"
 title: "Stories of success: How important project activities got themselves started"
 questions:
-  - "Who controls the development of new activities in Galaxy?"
+  - "Who controls new activities being added to the project?"
   - "Are there examples of new project initiatives being developed by participants?"
   - "What structures support community development initiatives"
   - "How are technical decisions made about the source code?"